hdl4fpga/hdl4fpga/scopeiojs/nodesrv/README.rst

 Running nodesrv
 ---------------

 - Doble click on `<./nodesrv.bat>`_.
-A command line windows will open in which a log with command will be shown.
+A command line windows will open in which a log will be shown.

 Opening the GUI on the prefered browser
 --------------------------------------